Find what you need, fast. Deka is pleased to offer our customized application guide.

 For more information or to purchase a Mobility/HME battery, visit the MK Battery website.View Products

-With over 90 warehouses and distribution centers in North America, East Penn is here to service your delivery and core return needs through one powerful network.
+With 89 warehouses and distribution centers in North America, East Penn is here to service your delivery and core return needs through one powerful network.

 Whether it’s store-door or direct delivery programs, our network of company-owned and operated facilities and premier sales and service staff delivers the industry’s leading logistical support and highest customer satisfaction levels.

 East Penn is one of the only battery manufacturers to make all types of flooded, AGM (Absorbed Glass Mat), and Gel technologies.
 This gives customers a powerful choice and reliable information source for these lead-acid battery products.